What is Delta-State Computing?

 CRDTs achieve convergence by defining type-specific merge functions.
 A G-Counter merges by taking the max of each node's counter.
 A LWW-Register merges by timestamp.
 An OR-Set merges by tracking add/remove tags.
 Each data type requires its own merge logic, its own metadata, and its own correctness proof.

 Delta-state computing achieves convergence with one operation: XOR.
 There is no type-specific logic.
 A delta is a bitstring.
 The merge function is always XOR.
-The metadata is always zero bytes (the accumulator is the metadata).
-The correctness proof is always the same 92 theorems.
+The accumulator acts as the model's state summary.
+Correctness is handled through the same proof-scoped algebraic model.

 CRDTs are the right choice when you need rich data type semantics — a counter that only goes up, a set with add/remove, a sequence with insert/delete.
 ATOMiK is the right choice when you need fast, universal convergence on arbitrary binary state.
 For a deeper comparison, see CRDT Alternative: Delta-State Algebra.